facebookresearch/hydra/website/docs/plugins/joblib_launcher.md

 There are several standard approaches for configuring plugins.
 Check [this page](../patterns/configuring_plugins.md) for more information.

 See [`Joblib.Parallel` documentation](https://joblib.readthedocs.io/en/latest/parallel.html) for full details about the parameters above.

+`backend` selects the backend used by this launcher.
+Because a backend is always selected explicitly, `prefer` does not change it. `require` must be compatible with the selected backend; `require=sharedmem` is unsupported because this launcher does not support a thread-based backend.

 #### Controlling native library thread pools